smartnews/tailwind-theme/readme.md

 [Figma](https://www.figma.com/file/wRoMcPHI2iyd20hLTv3lrO/JP-Design-System?type=design&node-id=1%3A66734&mode=design&t=pQdFM73jJtu2nTun-1)

 ## Check the example
 The preset is used in the example html page in `./examples/src/index.html`.
-Just open this html file directly in the browser, you can see all the colors and color tokens provided by the preset.
+Just open this html file directly in the browser, you can see the entire color palette and color tokens provided by the preset.

 ## How to import this preset into your project